Accessibility Accessibility icon

 Plantar fasciitis is one of the most frequent—and most frustrating—causes of heel pain we see at our clinic.
 This condition arises when the plantar fascia, the thick band of connective tissue linking the heel to the toes, becomes strained, irritated, or inflamed.

-At New Orleans Podiatry, your experience begins with a thorough clinical evaluation and same-day diagnostic imaging to identify the root cause of your discomfort.
 Under the expert care of Dr. Edward Lang, we craft a personalized treatment plan tailored to your lifestyle and goals.
 From targeted stretching and precision-guided therapies to state-of-the-art regenerative treatments designed to restore and protect tissue health, our approach focuses on creating lasting relief—and getting you back to the activities you love, comfortably and confidently.

 Precise Diagnosis